ni-ms/chat-app-ts-mongodb-chatgpt/README.md

 #### 2. Run ```npm run dev``` in each folder
-By default, the back_end runs at localhost 3000 and the front end at http://localhost:5173/
+By default, the back_end runs at localhost 3000 and the front end at http://localhost:5173/ If the chat api doesnt work, go to https://cors-anywhere.herokuapp.com/corsdemo and click on the "request temporary access to demo server" button and try again.

 The api routes for the app are:
 ## API Routes